 "Then what's your big idea?"
 I ask.

 She begins pacing.
 I can't help but watch.
 Back and forth.
 Forth and back.
 Like a metronome keeping time.
-I find the motion hypnotic as I feel a bit of a daze come over me.
+The motion is hypnotic, lulling me into a daze.
+My thoughts feel slow, my mind weighed down by an invisible force.

 She drops her pack in a fraction of a moment.
-Sifting through it she pulls out a silver cylinder only a few inches tall and a few inches wide.
-It opens at the top and expands into a meshed bowl shaped piece on a rod that goes out of it into the cylinder.
+Sifting through it, she pulls out a silver cylinder only a few inches tall and a few inches wide.
+It opens at the top and expands into a meshed bowl-shaped piece on a rod that extends outward.
 The contraption begins whirring gently.
 I take a deep breath as the air begins to feel lighter.
-Each breath becomes easier until it feels as though I am upon the surface.
-Mia looks at me with concern.
-I nod.
-She smirks.
-She returns to pacing.
-The machine keeps running.
+Each breath becomes easier until it feels as though I am on the surface again.

 "So what is that?"
 I ask.